NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

   diarizer.speaker_embeddings.shift_length_in_sec=[1.5,0.75,0.5,0.25] # Multiscale setting
   diarizer.speaker_embeddings.parameters.multiscale_weights=[0.4,0.3,0.2,0.1] # More weights on the longer scales

-This setup is expected to reproduce speaker error rate  of 1.17% on AMI test set.
+This setup is expected to reproduce a confusion error rate  of 1.17% on AMI test set.

 To evaluate the performance on AMI Meeting Corpus, the following instructions can help.
   - Download AMI Meeting Corpus from `AMI website <https://groups.inf.ed.ac.uk/ami/corpus/>`_.